 This is on the heals of a 21% increase for Bing in January.
 Bing’s gain in traffic is obviously affecting Google who is down -4% over the past 2 months.

 Why is this happening?
 Hitwise suggests it’s because Bing’s success rate (percent of searches that result in a visit to a Website) is through the roof.
 Bing (and Yahoo!) have achieved success rates of over 81% in the past 2 months, while Google has maintained a 65% success rate.
+If you will to use google for your business benefit, you can hire boston SEO black swan media.

 What’s so important about success rate?
 When people search, they click to visit websites when the search results match what they’re looking for.
 So a lower success rate indicates poorer search results.
 Matt Cutts makes a strong argument that Hitwise’s success rate it not a true measure of visitor satisfaction: